vanbess/PLUGIN-WooCommerce-Order-RMA/README.md

 # PLUGIN: Order RMA (Return Merchandise Authorisation) for WooCommerce

-This plugin adds RMA management capabalities for WooCommerce orders.
+This plugin adds RMA submission (by client on frontend) and management capabalities (by staff in backend) for WooCommerce orders.

 Supports both registered and non-registered users.